- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29873_header-aerial.rev.1450206652.jpg)"/>

-Honors Fellows and other academically excellent students with an interest in research are invited to apply for the Richter Scholar Summer Research program in the early spring of their first year.
+Academically excellent students with an interest in research are invited to apply for the Richter Scholar Summer Research program in the early spring of their first year.
 During this time, they work one-on-one with a faculty member, doing independent research in one of a wide variety of fields.
 As the Richter Scholars live and work together and participate in a weekly colloquium, they become a community of peers, providing encouragement and support for one another’s research endeavors.
 The result is a group of scholars motivated to continue their intellectual achievement in the future.

 RSCH 181: Independent Research Experience I (20-25 students)

 This award is given to selected students to engage in a 3.5-week research project, beginning immediately after the College’s commencement and coinciding with Summer May Term (May 12-June 5).